Alusil Cylinder Wall Reconditioning

 Alusil blocks

 Alusil blocks can be bored and honed like any other.
-However, the boring and honing has to be followed by a final step: re-exposure of the silicone from the aluminum substrate.
-This is accomplished by etching away the aluminum, allowing finger-like projections of silicone to stand proud.
-These silicone fingers then provide a super smooth surface on which the piston rings ride, decreasing friction, heat and wear.
-And the space between the silicone fingers created by the removal of the aluminum becomes an enhanced repository for oil.
+However, the boring and honing has to be followed by a final step: re-exposure of the silicon from the aluminum substrate.
+This is accomplished by etching away the aluminum, allowing finger-like projections of silicon to stand proud.
+These silicon fingers then provide a super smooth surface on which the piston rings ride, decreasing friction, heat and wear.
+And the space between the silicon fingers created by the removal of the aluminum becomes an enhanced repository for oil.
 These aspects–lower friction and heat and greater lubricity from additional oil-bearing capacity–comprise the functional beauty of an Alusil block.

 The cylinder wall is then cleaned with brake cleaner and its surface roughness is measured with a computerized profilometer.
 Only after the profilometer confirms that the requisite values for Ra, Rpk, Rvk, Mr1 and Mr2 have been obtained can one move on to the next cylinder.